jisungyoon/GraphSAGE/README.md

 Execute `python -m graphsage.model` to run the Cora example.
 It assumes that CUDA is not being used, but modifying the run functions in `model.py` in the obvious way can change this.
 There is also a pubmed example (called via the `run_pubmed` function in model.py).

+Code must be revised, but do not have enough time.
+Unsupervised version is in the jupter notebook